-SAL graduate student members selected, contacted and invited the guest speakers, selected the workshop themes, prepared the workshop poster, announced the web-conferences online, scheduled them and registered participating students.
-Registration in the web-conferences was free for graduate students.
-Since SAL has a limited budget, free web-conferencing software were tried out such as PalTalk, Skype, How-to Geek, WEbex.
+SAL graduate student members selected, contacted and invited the guest speakers, selected the workshop themes, prepared the workshop poster, announced the workshop online, scheduled the workshops and registered participating students.
+Registration in the workshops was made free for graduate students.